saraglenn/bikesharing/README.md

 ![bikesharing_df](https://github.com/saraglenn/bikesharing/assets/119461431/2d539a7a-1b8b-4b44-b142-ddcb5cc8f9a9)

-## Visualizations
+## Visualizations via Tableau

- Line graph displaying the number of bikes checked out by duration for all users
+Line graph displaying the number of bikes checked out by duration for all users.
+The duration of most trips is typically under one hour.

  ![Checkout_Times_for_Users](https://github.com/saraglenn/bikesharing/assets/119461431/463f8517-3e4e-4121-8c7f-bd21d4d4b90c)

- Line graph displaying the number of bikes that are checked out by duration for each gender by the hour
+Line graph displaying the number of bikes that are checked out by duration for each gender by the hour.
+Both male and female users exhibit similar trip duration patterns, with the majority of trips lasting less than one hour

  ![Checkout_Times_by_Gender](https://github.com/saraglenn/bikesharing/assets/119461431/2ba3b8e6-9261-43aa-bf41-209ce89eb40f)

-Heatmap is created showing the number of bike trips for each hour of each day of the week
+Heatmap is created showing the number of bike trips for each hour of each day of the week.
+Peak usage is observed during weekdays, specifically during the morning rush hour between 8:00am - 9:00am and the evening rush hour between 5:00pm - 6:00pm.
+On weekends, usage patterns differ, with higher activity on Saturdays and Sundays between 10:00am - 5:00pm.
+The heat map indicates that overall usage is more consistent throughout the day on weekends, whereas weekdays show concentrated usage during typical work commuting hours.

 ![Trips_by_Weekday_PerHour](https://github.com/saraglenn/bikesharing/assets/119461431/555c9794-00a8-4956-bb24-320b57ffa18d)

-Heatmap is created showing the number of bike trips by gender for each hour of each day of the week
+Heatmap is created showing the number of bike trips by gender for each hour of each day of the week.
+The usage patterns and days of activity among different genders align with those observed in the overall rider population, as shown in the previous visualization.
+While male riders outnumber female riders in general, resulting in higher overall usage, the distribution of usage across days and times remains consistent across genders.

 ![Trips_By_Gender](https://github.com/saraglenn/bikesharing/assets/119461431/5045184f-6c3f-41e3-80be-265d3042b456)

-A heatmap is created showing the number of bike trips for each type of user and gender for each day of the week
+A heatmap is created showing the number of bike trips for each type of user and gender for each day of the week.
+Comparing customer usage to subscribers, it is evident that customers exhibit higher activity on weekends, suggesting that they are more likely tourists or individuals who use the service for leisure and sight-seeing purposes.
+On the other hand, subscribers display heavier usage throughout the week.
+When considering the weekday and hours visualizations, this pattern can be attributed to subscribers utilizing bikes for their work commutes.

 ![User_Trips_by_Gender](https://github.com/saraglenn/bikesharing/assets/119461431/747770f9-e874-4909-90c5-2a2f1c0223da)